|FOR SCHOOL/COLLEGE USE ONLY:|

 First Summers Research Initiative

 The First Summers Research Initiative (FSRI) is a competition for summer research awards for domestic doctoral students at Temple University who are traditionally underrepresented in their field of study.
 The purpose of these awards is to provide eligible students with funding to encourage their pursuit of research activity in the first, second, and/or third summers of their graduate studies.
 The FSRI Award is valued at $6,000.
 Applicants can apply each summer until they achieve candidacy, although preference is given to first-time applicants.
-Additional details about the award and the application are available on the Forms page.
-The deadline for Summer 2016 applications is Friday, March 18, 2016.
+The deadline for the Summer 2016 application is Friday, March 18, 2016.

 Student Health Insurance